wp-plugins/m7-go-top/readme.txt

 * Initial version.

 == Upgrade Notice ==
+= 1.0 =
+* Compleately changed the way plugin is writen ( now it's in the class )
+* Added image support, speed and start from settings fields, text-shadow, box-shadow, border, border-radius, opacity
+* Changed js to use .on() methode
+* All html, css and js now outputs in wp_footer
+* You can turn off front end output cheking "disable plugin"
+* jquery enqueue in case it's not enqueued
+* Now plugin is using custom local translation load so that if plugin is added to theme of required not throught plugins, translations are still working fine
+* with these version there's new options key where settings been stored ( the old one is being removed on update )
+* Default language of plugin is english and Russian translation is added to plugin ( see FAQ on how to add your language )

 = 0.3 =
 * Languages added.
 Now i'ts available in English and Russian language.